 Source: Colwell et al., JMIR Dermatology, 2025.

-Structural Joint Changes Reported in Literature
+Structural Joint Changes Reported in Research

 cartilage loss